Statewide Planning, Research and Networks

 Each Community of Practice consists of a cohort of EDA grantees that share a similar programmatic, functional, and/or organizational focus.
 Community of Practice cohorts benefit from a mix of peer-to-peer learning, issue-specific trainings and targeted coaching.
 Cohort members shape promising practices across the industry, increase their connectedness with peer regions and organizations, and bolster their skills and capacity to advance effective economic development strategies.
 This approach accelerates regional economic recovery in a more equitable and resilient manner, reaching communities that need it the most.

-Through the Statewide Planning program, EDA has supported states in planning efforts by allocating $59 million for Statewide Planning Grants.
+Through the Statewide Planning funding opportunity, EDA has supported states in planning efforts by allocating $59 million for Statewide Planning Grants.

 - Please email your questions about the American Rescue Plan Research program to firstname.lastname@example.org